careem/mockingbird/README.md

 The Mock generation plugin generates the Mock boilerplate code for you, the plugin can be used along with manual mocks, it is currently in and experimental mode and it has several limitations.

+NOTE: the plugin doesn't discover which class to mock, but it depends on you to configure those

 #### Limitations

 * You can use the plugin only on a module containing `jvm` target
 * You cna mock interfaces only
 * You cannot mock interfaces that have dependencies on third party libraries
+* You cannot mock interfaces that have generic types

 ## License